adaltas/node-nikita/docs/content/action/output/status.md

 # Output "$status"

-The status is information indicating whether an action had any impact supporting the [idempotence of Nikita's actions](/usages/idempotence).
+The status is an information indicating whether an action had any impact.
+It is a core concept shared by all Nikita actions.
+It is also used by actions to implement [idempotence](/usages/idempotence).

 It is a boolean value returned to the [action output](/current/action/output) as the `$status` property.

 The status meaning differs from one action to another, here are a few examples: